What changes?

 Are you an employer or self-employed professional without staff (zzp'er)?
-The tax-free travel allowance (reiskostenvergoeding) will increase from €0.21 per kilometre to €0.23 per kilometre from 1 January 2024.
+The tax-free travel allowance (reiskostenvergoeding) has increased from €0.21 per kilometre to €0.23 per kilometre from 1 January 2024.

 Are you self-employed (zzp'er)?
 If you are an entrepreneur for income tax purposes, you can deduct the amount per kilometre from your profit.